Skip to main content

 Kanabec County, MinnesotaHypereutrophic

 On the LakeGrade rubric Knife Lake fails the cutoffs — a TSI of 71 and persistent algal pressure put it in the bottom tier.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 The hypereutrophic status — TSI 71 — reflects sustained heavy nutrient loading from the surrounding watershed and frequent algal pressure.
 The lake bottoms out at 15 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 With 1,259 acres of surface and 18.2 miles of shoreline, Knife Lake is a large water by Minnesota standards — recreational pressure is spread across a long shoreline.
 Knife Lake ranks 7 of 7 in Kanabec County — at the lower end of the locally monitored distribution.